-In this article we want to show you a use case with two modules which often go hand in hand: the Text to Speech (TTS) module and the Speech to Text module (STT).
-We will use different modules for TTS and STT although it is also possible to place the TTS into the STT module.
+In this article we want to show you a use case with two modules which often go hand in hand: the Text to Speech (TTS) Function in the new Audio Player module and the Speech to Text module (STT).
+We will use different modules for TTS-New Audio Player and STT although it is also possible to place the TTS-Function into the STT module.
 For more information, please have a look at this article which explains the STT module in more detail.

 Imagine the following scenario: before routing the call to one of your agents, you would like to ask the customer for their call reason.
 You want to give them the option to either give their answer via voice input or pressing a number on their phone.
 Depending on their answer, you want to route them to different agents.
 For that setup you need the following modules and Triggers:

-- a Text to Speech module which reads text to the customer (could be replaced by an Audio Player module)
+- a Text to Speech-Function in the new Audio Player module which reads text to the customer (could be replaced by an usual Audio Player module)

 - a Speech to Text module which captures the input of the customer